xmrCircles/xmrCircles/spec.md

 The Problem:
 Multisig is hard to use, the MMS is bad.
 There is no GUI to use multisig and I can't easily exchange keys with large groups of people.

-Monero Circles is a new implementation with a GUI that does messaging over Tor to exchange multisig keys, it's not a new wallet, it's a multisig key manager and social application.
+Monero Circles is a new implementation with a GUI that does messaging over Tor to exchange multisig keys, it's not a main wallet, it's a multisig key manager and social application.

 Tech Stack: Rust, Arti (Tor), PGP, Tauri, HTML, CSS, Monero (Either a Rust dependency or monero-ts, depending which one has the best Multisig Support), It's a Cross platform Desktop Application .